HPestock/CWDSDK/README.md

 1/5/2021 - Working on CSDKVM, CSDKC has not been planned out yet and might be discontinued at a later date, but hopefully not.

+1/6/2021 - Moved different parts of program to multiple files for orginization.